 Before jumping to that conclusion, find out those answers for yourself and read some of those articles that support our work.

-If after several weeks of treatment you and your therapist decides that medication management would be beneficial to your treatment such as through stabilizing your unpleasant symptoms or pain management, we typically then will refer you to some of the most systemic professionals around Connecticut.
+If after several weeks of treatment you and your therapist decide that medication management would be beneficial to your treatment such as through stabilizing your unpleasant symptoms or pain management, we typically then will refer you to some of the most systemic professionals around Connecticut.
 Yes, we speak to these guys and gals on a regular basis and share notes with each other.
 Remember it's important to do your homework, not all therapists are created equal!
-Not to mention we screen our prescribers and meet with them regularly to make sure our referral is based off of knowledge and understanding of our client's being completely satisfied by their treatment through us and our partners.
+Not to mention we screen our prescribers and meet with them regularly to make sure our referral is based off of knowledge and understanding of our clients being completely satisfied by their treatment through us and our partners.